airbytehq/airbyte/docs/tutorials/transformation-and-normalization/transformations-with-sql.md

 This is the first part of ELT tutorial.
 The second part goes deeper with [connecting EL with T using DBT](https://github.com/airbytehq/airbyte/tree/e378d40236b6a34e1c1cb481c8952735ec687d88/docs/tutorials/transformation-and-normalization/transformations-with-dbt.md).

+# (Examples outputs are updated with Airbyte version 0.23.0-alpha from May 2021)

 ## First transformation step: Normalization

 At its core, Airbyte is geared to handle the EL \(Extract Load\) steps of an ELT process.
 These steps can also be referred in Airbyte's dialect as "Source" and "Destination".